'Call Of Duty: Vanguard' announces first open beta dates

-Call Of Duty: Vanguard will run an open beta from September 10 to September for players who have preordered the game, with another beta opening later in the month.
+Call Of Duty: Vanguard will run an open beta from September 10 for players who have preordered the game, with another beta opening later in the month.

 After the first open beta weekend, the next will be opened up for more platforms.
 From September 16-17 players on Xbox, Battle.net PC copies and PlayStation can try out the game, while September 18 to September 20 will mark an open beta for all platforms.